Kalp0507/AddToCartFeature_Redux/README.md

 # AddToCartFiture_Redux
- Using reactjs and redux toolkit,  I have made an add to cart fiture used in e-commerce shopping sites.
+ Using reactjs and redux toolkit,  I have made an add to cart feature used in e-commerce shopping sites.